Amish Tripathi

-Amish Tripathi (born 18 October 1974) is an Indian author and diplomat.
-He is known best for his Shiva Trilogy and Ram Chandra Series.
+Amish Tripathi (born 18 October 1974) is an author, former diplomat and broadcaster from India.
+He is among the fastest-selling authors in Indian publishing history, known best for The Shiva Trilogy and Ram Chandra Series.

-Amish's books have sold over 6 million copies in the Indian subcontinent since 2010.
-He is also Minister (Culture & Education) at the High Commission of India in the UK and Director of the Nehru Centre, London.
-In addition, he is a host for TV documentaries, most recently for Discovery TV, in Legends of the Ramayan and also The Journey of India with co-host Amitabh Bachchan.
+His books have sold over 8 million copies and been translated into 20 Indian and international languages since 2010.
+He served as Minister (Culture & Education) at the High Commission of India in the UK and Director of the Nehru Centre, London from 2019 to 2023.
+In addition, he is a host & producer for TV documentaries, most recently with Warner Bros Discovery TV, NDTV and Jio Cinema.
+His documentaries include Legends of the Ramayana with Amish, The Journey of India with co-host Amitabh Bachchan, Ram Janmabhoomi: Return Of A Splendid Sun (most successful Indian documentary of 2024), Mahakumbh Tales with Amish, and Legends of Shiva with Amish.

+Amish has also recently started a Podcast called Immortal India with Amish, which has garnered more than 100,000 subscribers in just 5 months.

 Early life and education

 Amish Tripathi was born in Mumbai and grew up near Rourkela, Odisha.
-He is an alumnus of Cathedral & John Connon School; St. Xavier's College, Mumbai; and Indian Institute of Management Calcutta.
+He is an alumnus of The Lawrence School, Lovedale; Cathedral & John Connon School; St. Xavier's College, Mumbai; and Indian Institute of Management Calcutta.

 Career

-As an author
+Banking

+Amish studied at IIM-Calcutta.
+Following graduation, he worked in the financial services industry for fourteen years, in organisations such as Standard Chartered Bank, IDBI Bank, Development Bank of Singapore and IDBI Federal Life Insurance.